SpinDOS/PassGen/README.md

 ### 3. Web interface for accessing with any browser

-NOTE: this method does not work!!!
-It's not supported now.

-The service is hosted in Azure and can be accessed by the following link: https://passgen-alexanderplat.azurewebsites.net
+The service is hosted in Render and can be accessed by the following link: https://passgen-of3q.onrender.com

 <details>
 <summary>Example of password generating</summary>